magento/knowledge-base/src/troubleshooting/general/payservices-report-info-delayed.md

 1. The merchant navigates to the Order payment status report to see information about that order.
 1. The status is shown as `AUTHORIZED`.

-    Commerce has not synced data and sent it to Payment Services, so the order capture is not yet recognized by the report.
+    Commerce has not synced data and sent it to Payment Services, so the new order status is not yet recognized by the report.

 >![info]
 >